Read This First

 Prompt 1: Provide a list that includes an extensive list of human emotions.
 Categorize the emotions into general types.

-At this stage, the gain is not memorizing the conclusion but learning to think with Human emotions, The Potential Value and Dangers of Human, and Empathy.
+Treat Human emotions, The Potential Value and Dangers of Human, and Empathy as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 A taxonomy of emotions becomes useful only when it sorts emotions by more than familiar names.
 The deeper structure should track valence, arousal, social direction, action tendency, time horizon, and epistemic risk.
 Anger, shame, grief, curiosity, and awe are not merely different feelings; they push attention and behavior in different directions.